Living with HIV

 - Having suicidal thoughts

-What should I do if I need help or someone tells me I need help?
+What should I do if I need help for a mental health problem?

-Talk to your doctor.
-Your doctor will consider whether any of your HIV medicines may be affecting your mental health.
-Your doctor can also help you find someone who has experience helping people with HIV with their mental health.
-For example:
+Your health care provider will consider whether any of your HIV medicines may be affecting your mental health.
+They can also help you find a mental health care provider, for example, a psychiatrist or therapist.

-Other ways to improve your mental health include:
+Here are additional ways to improve your mental health:

-To find mental health treatment services, use these resources from NIMH and the Substance Abuse and Mental Health Services Administration (SAMHSA).
+To find mental health treatment services, use these resources from the National Institute of Mental Health (NIMH) and the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Where can I learn more about mental health?